ucvm/markerDB/README.md

 * *return_trimmed*: Should sequences that didn't have a 5.8S or 28S be returned.
 Default is TRUE.
 See below for details

-* *clusterid*: Percent identity to cluster sequences within each species.
-Biggest cluster is used to generate a representative sequence for each species - details below.

 * *ncbi_api*: Because this pipeline searchs the NCBI nucleotide database and downloads thousands of sequences it's required to have an account and API key (see above on how to get one).

 * *threads*: The number of CPU threads that Snakemake can use to run jobs.